np-core/np-phybeast/README.md

 ### Beastling Phylodynamics

 `Beastling` is a submodule of `NanoPath` which aims to make the exploration of complex phylodynamic models in `BEAST2` a little easier, and to scale multiple prior configurations of the models on clusters or `GPU` using `BEAGLE 3`.
-Since prior configurations can have strong impacts on the results of the models, this workflow will require you to prepare `Beastling` configuration files for your datasets.
+Since prior configurations can have strong impacts on the results of the models, this workflow will require you to prepare `Beastling` configuration files for your datasets or generate the `XML` inputs for your models manually (e.g. via `BEAUTi` or directly modifying your `XML` input files; `XML` templates for supported models can be found in [`np-core/nanopath/nanopath/templates`](https://github.com/np-core/nanopath/tree/master/nanopath/templates))

 Supported models and their tags: